Kicksecure/security-misc/README.md

-* The TCP/IP stack is hardened by disabling ICMP redirect acceptance, ICMP redirect sending and source routing to prevent man-in-the-middle attacks, ignoring all ICMP requests, enabling TCP syncookies to prevent SYN flood attacks and enabling RFC1337 to protect against time-wait assassination attacks.
+* The TCP/IP stack is hardened by disabling ICMP redirect acceptance, ICMP redirect sending and source routing to prevent man-in-the-middle attacks, ignoring all ICMP requests, enabling TCP syncookies to prevent SYN flood attacks, enabling RFC1337 to protect against time-wait assassination attacks and enabling reverse path filtering to prevent IP spoofing and mitigate vulnerabilities such as CVE-2019-14899.

 * Some data spoofing attacks are made harder.